sofyakukhareva/rsschool-cv/cv.md

 ## About me ##

-I like to learn everything relate to user interfaces development.
+I like to learn everything related to user interfaces development.
 Specifically ui/ux design and front-end.
 My aim is to get a deep knowledge about development and have opportunity to develop qualitave interfaces.

 ## Skills #